CypherCove/gdx-tween/README.md

 # gdx-tween
-gdx-tween is a library for [LibGDX](https://github.com/libgdx/libgdx) used for inbetweening (or tweening) values, interpolating them over time.
+gdx-tween is a library for [libGDX](https://github.com/libgdx/libgdx) used for inbetweening (or tweening) values, interpolating them over time.

 # Introduction
 The main goals of this library:

  * Provide an easy way to create tweens with concise syntax (no need to create interface implementations in most cases).
- * Rely on existing LibGDX classes and idioms so integration in a LibGDX project is natural.
+ * Rely on existing libGDX classes and idioms so integration in a libGDX project is natural.
- * Support second order tweening so tweens can be interrupted smoothly, without a sudden change in speed.
+ * Support second-order tweening so tweens can be interrupted smoothly, without a sudden change in speed.
  * Handle pooling automatically to minimize garbage collection.

  Planned features not yet implemented: